isavage/wgpihole/README.md

 docker compose up -d
 ```

+**GitHub Actions deployment:**
+1. Fork this repository
+2. Follow the setup instructions in [DEPLOYMENT.md](DEPLOYMENT.md)
+3. Trigger deployment from GitHub Actions

 ### Access Services
 - Pi-hole Admin: `http://<your-vps-ip>/admin`
 - WG-Easy Web UI: `http://<your-vps-ip>:51821`

 ### First-Time Setup
-   - The deployment will automatically set your Pi-hole admin password from the `.env` file
+   - The Pi-hole admin password is set from the `PIHOLE_WEBPASSWORD` variable in your `.env` file
    - WireGuard client configurations can be downloaded from the WG-Easy web interface
+   - Allow a few minutes for services to fully initialize on first startup

 ## Configuration